orbitdb/field-manual/README.md

+### Notice: The field manual is outdated.
+Code examples may show use of deprecated api's and result in errors.
+Consult the current documentation of the packages being used.

 # The OrbitDB Field Manual

 > An end-to-end tutorial, an in-depth look at OrbitDB's architecture, and even some philosophical musings about decentralization and the distributed industry.
 From the creators of OrbitDB.